Sushil-g/Tech-Intern-Assessment/datastore-setup.md

 ### Datastore Setup: MongoDB

-This section highlights the rationale behind choosing MongoDB for storing simulated call records and details the setup process using the `calls_data_ingest.py` script.
+This section highlights the rationale behind choosing MongoDB for storing generated call records and details the setup process using the `calls_data_ingest.py` script.

 ### Why MongoDB?